Jill Stein: Primary

-Views of the other candidates
+General

 Stein said in an interview with Politico that: "Donald Trump, I think, will have a lot of trouble moving things through Congress.
 Hillary Clinton, on the other hand, won't ...
 Hillary has the potential to do a whole lot more damage, get us into more wars, faster to pass her fracking disastrous climate program, much more easily than Donald Trump could do his."

-In the same interview with Politico, Stein said regarding Trump's business dealings and refusal to release his tax returns: "At least with Clinton, you know, there was some degree of transparency, but what's going on with Trump, you can't even get at, and what he said was that even to clarify 15 out of these 500 deals, these are just like the most frightening mafiosos around the world.
+In the same interview, Stein said regarding Trump's business dealings and refusal to release his tax returns: "At least with Clinton, you know, there was some degree of transparency, but what's going on with Trump, you can't even get at, and what he said was that even to clarify 15 out of these 500 deals, these are just like the most frightening mafiosos around the world.
 He's like—he's a magnet for crime and extortion."

-On Mother's Day Stein tweeted "I agree with Hillary, it's time to elect a woman for President.
-But I want that President to reflect the values of being a mother. #MothersDay."
-When this was criticized by a pseudonymous activist on Medium and on Twitter, Stein said she "was criticizing her record as a war monger."

-Polling and result

-Stein's highest polling average in four candidate polls was in late June 2016, when she polled at 4.8% nationally.
-Her polling numbers gradually slipped throughout the campaign, consistent with historical trends for minor party candidates; on the eve of Election Day, Stein was at 1.8% in a polling average.
-Stein ultimately received 1% of the national popular vote in the election.
-She finished in 4th with over 1,457,216 votes (more than the previous three Green tickets combined) and 1.07% of the popular vote.
+Stein's highest polling average in four candidate polls was in late June 2016, when she polled at 4.8% nationally before ending at 1.9% nationally on the eve of election day.
+Her polling numbers gradually slipped throughout the campaign, consistent with historical trends for minor party candidates.

-Stein played a significant role in several crucial battleground states, drawing a vote total in three of them — Wisconsin, Michigan and Pennsylvania — that exceeded the margin between Donald Trump and Hillary Clinton.
+Stein played a significant role in several crucial battleground states, drawing a vote total in three of them—Wisconsin, Michigan and Pennsylvania—that exceeded the margin between Donald Trump and Hillary Clinton.